Service available in:

-Mersey Care runs separate mental health triage cars in partnership with Merseyside Police, North West Ambulance Service (NWAS) and British Transport Police (BTP) across Liverpool and Sefton.
+Mersey Care runs separate mental health triage cars and mental health response vehicles (MHRV) in partnership with Merseyside Police, Cheshire Police, British Transport Police (BTP) and North West Ambulance Service (NWAS) across Cheshire and Merseyside.

 Triage Car1.png